 We also have baskets with books and other items for your child to use during worship.
 We would be happy to help you find something appropriate.

-For younger children and infants, there is care for them in the nursery during the entire year.
+For younger children and infants, there is care available for them in the nursery during the 10:30 am service, if you want.
 The nursery is next to the women’s restroom off of the parish hall in the undercroft (lowest floor) of the main building.
 Children rejoin their parents right before Communion starts.

 Church of the Redeemer